fraenkelc/AE2FrequencyDisplay/README.md

 License
 -------

 AE2 Frequency Display is (c) 2015 Christian Fraenkel and licensed under LGPL v3.
-See the LICENSE for details or go to http://www.gnu.org/licenses/lgpl-3.0.txt for more information.
+See COPYING.LESSER for details or go to http://www.gnu.org/licenses/lgpl-3.0.txt for more information.This software includes third party libraries.
+See LICENSE-3RD-PARTY.txt.

 Standalone source installation